 - Review your portfolio and rebalance if needed, aligning your investment objective with any changes to your wealth strategy goals.

 - Manage income tax brackets and consider accelerating income into years when you expect taxes to be lower.
 Review plans to sell assets, other than publicly traded securities, on an installment basis.
-Installment sales could result in deferring gains into higher income tax brackets under proposed tax legislation.
+Installment sales could result in deferring gains into higher income tax brackets.

 - Tax-loss selling.
-Given the extent to which stocks and bonds have declined this year, tax loss harvesting may be a practical but meaningful planning opportunity for investors holding positions with unrealized losses in taxable accounts.
+Given the extent to which fixed income and REITs have declined this year, tax loss harvesting may be a practical but meaningful planning opportunity for investors holding positions with unrealized losses in taxable accounts.
+By tax loss harvesting now, there is the possibility of completing an additional round of loss harvesting prior to year-end should markets fall further.
 If your capital losses exceed your capital gains, you may use up to $3,000 in additional capital losses to reduce other types of taxable income and carry forward the remainder indefinitely.

-- Avoid wash sales.
-A wash sale occurs when you sell an asset for a loss and then repurchase a substantially similar asset within 30 days.
+- Avoid wash-sales.
+When tax-loss selling, it is important to be mindful of the wash-sale rules.
+A wash-sale occurs when you sell an asset for a loss and then repurchase a substantially similar asset within 30 days.
 In the case of a wash sale, the IRS prevents the taxpayer from taking the tax deduction for the security sold.

 Align Your Estate Plan With Your Goals and Aspirations

 - Review and reconfirm that your foundational estate planning documents are executed and up to date, including a review of asset titling and beneficiary designations.
 It is important to revise these documents as your life and priorities change.